sift-stack/sift-grafana-datasource/README.md

 2. A valid Sift API key

 Instructions for getting these values can be found in the [Sift documentation](https://docs.siftstack.com/docs/api/authentication).
-Enter these values when creating the data source in Grafana.
+Enter these values when creating the datasource in Grafana.

 ### Usage